Table of Contents

 Choosing to do an MBA is one thing and picking the right MBA path is another.
-You can pursue an MBA in Finance, specialize in Business Analytics, or even become a Marketing Manager!
+You can pursue an MBA in Finance, specializing in Business Analytics, or even become a Marketing Manager!
 But which jobs after MBA are the best?

-Go through this list of jobs you can do after an MBA, look at their profile descriptions, salary packages, and skill requirements.
+Go through this list of jobs you can do after an MBA, and look at their profile descriptions, salary packages, and skill requirements.

 Jobs after MBA in Finance

 If you’re fascinated by Banking, Finance, and Insurance, then an MBA in Finance is for you!

 The degree will get you into a multitude of industries.
 Like corporate finance, credit risk management, asset management, hedge fund management, private equity, treasury, etc.

 Not only that it will also offer you some of the most interesting and lucrative jobs after MBA in Finance at companies like Goldman Sachs, Merrill Lynch, Morgan Stanley, and JP Morgan.